 According to the IEA, in terms of solar panel production by country, China led in 2021 with 74.7%, followed by Vietnam with 6.8%, Malaysia with 3.7%, South Korea with 3.3%, and the United States with 2.7% of overall production.
 VSUN's main competitors are major solar panel manufacturers operating worldwide, mostly large Chinese companies.
-Similar to VSUN, companies such as First Solar in the US have a set production scale and are limited to producing solar production panels outside of China.
-Abalance group procures raw materials from Europe, the US, and Asia, manufactures solar panels in Vietnam, and exports them mainly to the US and Europe.
-Prolonged trade frictions between the US and China, as well as Russia's war in Ukraine, have led to supply chain revisions, and demand for solar panels from non-Chinese sources is increasing in the US and other countries.
-The company group has manufacturing capacity for panels, cells, ingots, and wafers in Vietnam, establishing a unique competitive advantage.
+Only a few companies, such as First Solar in the US, operate at a comparable scale and manufacture solar panels outside of China-similar to VSUN.
+In this context, the Abalance group has carved out a unique position as a major solar panel manufacturer with production bases outside China by flexibly and swiftly adjusting its supply chain in response to the rapidly evolving industry amid escalating US-China trade tensions.

-With the addition of manufacturing functions for ingots, wafers, and cells, key upstream processes in solar panel production, the company has formed a global supply chain and established the Japan brand, providing end-to-end services in Japan that no other peers can match
+With the addition of manufacturing functions for ingots, wafers, and cells, key upstream processes in solar panel production, the company has formed a global supply chain and established the Japan brand, providing end-to-end services in Japan that no other peers can match.

-The Abalance group conducts solar power plant trades, sells goods associated with solar power generation, and offers a full range of services from the planning phase of solar power projects to engineering, development, and construction of the facility, operation and maintenance, and even recycling.
+The Abalance group conducts solar power plant trades, sells goods associated with solar power generation, and offers a full range of services from the planning phase of solar power projects to engineering, development, and construction of the facility, operation and maintenance, and even reusing and recycling.
 Receiving a contract that spans the entire lifecycle of a facility allows the company to provide seamless, speedy, and efficient services.
 The company also offers customers support in areas such as contracts with power utilities, confirmation of laws and regulations with the local government, explanation to local residents, and paperwork necessary to obtain loans from financial institutions.
 In addition, recurring revenue businesses generate stable cash flow via income from electricity sales revenue.